-The collections at Klaverens Hus consist of instruments and industrial artefacts which together constitute the country’s largest of its kind.
-Archives and libraries contain supplementary information and support the work with the collections, which are unique in Europe.
+The collections at Klaverens Hus consist of instruments and industrial memorabilia, which together make up the country’s largest of its kind.
+Archives and libraries contain supplementary information and aids in working with the collections, which are unique in Europe.

-Our collections of industrial artifacts consist of tools, machines, materials, intermediate products, drawings, templates, photographs, etc. from Swedish piano and organ factories, which mainly belong to seven major collections:
+Our collections of industrial memorabilia consist of tools, machines, material, semi-finished products, drawings, templates, photographs, etc. from Swedish piano and organ factories, which mainly belong to seven major collections:

-Objects and archive documents from Baumgardt piano factory in Linköping
+- Objects and archive documents from Baumgardt’s piano factory in Linköping

-Text archives (older prints, archival documents and copies thereof, records of sources)
+- Text archive (older prints, archival documents and copies thereof, index of sources)

 - Audio archive (interviews, recordings)